lucvsemr/ohjelmoinnin-perusteet/src/content/osa4/osa4-1.md

 Implement the `Decrement()` method in the class body in such a way that it decrements the value variable of the object it's being called on by one.
 Once you're done with the Decrement() method, the main program of the previous example should work to produce the example output.

-* Section 2 : The counter's value cannot be negative
+* Osa 2 : The counter's value cannot be negative

 Improve the Decrement() in such a way that the counter's value never becomes negative.
 This means that if the value of the counter is 0, it cannot be decremented.
 A conditional statement is useful here.